Maryland legislative session drawing to a close after focus on inequity

 Other marquee legislation was passed before the final day arrived, including laws to hold police officers accountable and provide stimulus checks, tax breaks and grants to residents, businesses and nonprofit organizations suffering from the pandemic — regardless of citizenship.

-Lawmakers also approved a bill to pay nearly $600 to settle a decades-old lawsuit over financially shortchanging the state’s historically Black colleges and universities.
+Lawmakers also approved a bill to pay nearly $600 million to settle a decades-old lawsuit over financially shortchanging the state’s historically Black colleges and universities.

 Like the rest of 2021, everything was colored by the coronavirus pandemic.